By Rick Becker 18 December 2020

 In short, NAR revivals are marked by superficial repentance based on false doctrines and produce many false converts.

 The apostle John had a real vision of Jesus on the isle of Patmos, his reaction: “When I saw him, I fell at his feet as though dead.
 But he laid his right hand on me, saying, “Fear not, I am the first and the last,” Revelation 1:17.

-That reverential fear of God does not exist in the NAR, instead there’s a familiarity with God that begs the question: Which god have they encountered?
+That reverential fear of God does not exist in the NAR, instead, there’s a familiarity with God that begs the question: Which god have they encountered?
 Their blasé approach to holy matters is telling.
 NARites believe they can command and wake up angels, decree as if they were God and take trips to heaven.
 At times they manifest like the demonized and behave like lunatics while supposedly experiencing an “encounter” with God.
-It’s difficult to keep up with the flood of dreams, visions and new revelations which they claim are essential to the church.
+It’s difficult to keep up with the flood of dreams, visions, and new revelations that they claim are essential to the church.
 They remind me of the dreamers mentioned in Jude:

 “Yet in like manner these people also, relying on their dreams, defile the flesh, reject authority, and blaspheme the glorious ones.
 But when the archangel Michael, contending with the devil, was disputing about the body of Moses, he did not presume to pronounce a blasphemous judgment, but said, “The Lord rebuke you.”
 But these people blaspheme all that they do not understand, and they are destroyed by all that they, like unreasoning animals, understand instinctively.”

 No doubt, a NAR revival is a passionate affair, and there will undoubtedly be moments when people seem to be worshiping God in sincerity.
 God knows the hearts, and while there are believers caught up in the NAR, passion and sincerity can never legitimize a movement steeped in false teachers and false doctrines.